LLMs as Hackers: Autonomous Linux Privilege Escalation Attacks: Background and Related Work

 Privilege-Escalation (short \textit{priv-esc}) is the art of making a system perform operations that the current user should not be allowed to.
-We focus upon a subsection of priv-esc, namely local Linux low-privilege users trying to become root (uid 0), i.e., trying to become sys-admins.
-This is a common task occurring after an initial system breach.
+We focus upon a subsection of priv-esc, namely local Linux low-privilege users trying to become the all powerful \textit{root} system administrator indicated by an user id of 0.
+This is a common task that occurs after an initial system breach.

-There is no authoritative list of Linux priv-esc attacks\footnote{MITRE ATT\&CK is trying to create such a list for Windows Enterprise Environments, see \url{https://attack.mitre.org/tactics/TA0004/}.} but a common body of knowledge created through reference websites such as HackTricks~\cite{hacktricks}, training material offered by HackTheBox or TryHackMe, or walk-through descriptions of CTF challenges.
-Common knowledge can often be found on specialized websites, e.g., \textit{GTFObins}~\cite{gtfobins} lists commonly installed programs that can be utilized for privilege escalation.
+Privilege-Escalation attacks are typically performed manually by searching for exploitable configurations or vulnerable tools.
+The initial act of system reconnaissance, often called \textit{enumeration}, is automated through usage of enumeration tools such as \textit{linpeas.sh}\footnote{\url{https://github.com/peass-ng/PEASS-ng/tree/master/linPEAS}}.
+These tools analyze the target system configuration and output a summary including potential avenues of attack.
+Exploitation itself is typically done manually through the, hopefully ethical, hacker.

+In many security areas, established standards and methodologies guide novice practitioners, e.g., in the web application area the non-profit organization OWASP provides both the de-facto standard list of commonly used web vulnerabilities~\citep{owasp_top10} as well as detailed testing guides~\citep{owasp_wtg}.
+In contrast, there is no such coverage for Linux Privilege Escalation Attacks.
+Partially fitting is the MITRE ATT\&CK framework~\citep{strom2018mitre} that ``\textit{is a knowledge base of cyber adversary behavior and taxonomy for adversarial actions across their lifecycle}''.
+Originally focusing on Microsoft Windows Enterprise networks, subsequent iterations also include Linux attack vectors.
+MITRE ATT\&CK does not offer a methodology, i.e., it does not describe attacks paths, but is an unordered taxonomy of potential attack vectors, thus does not provide high-level guidance to security practitioners, nor can it be used as a high-level structure for benchmarks.

+Instead of established standards, aspiring penetration testers typically consume living online information sources.
+Ample unstructured information about Linux privilege escalation techniques can be found in public online wikis such as hacktricks~\citep{hacktricks} or GTFObins~\citep{gtfobins}, a collection of privilege-escalation techniques.
+In addition, \textit{Capture-the-Flag} (CTF) style exercises allow penetration testers to hone their skills.
+Sites such as \textit{TryHackMe}\footnote{\url{https://tryhackme.com/}} or \textit{HackTheBox}\footnote{\url{https://www.hackthebox.com/}} allow online access to an ever-changing set of vulnerable virtual machines.